SolaceDev/maas-docs-online/docs/group_howto/ght_add_resource_group_scoping.rst

 Steps Required
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-In order to accomplish this, you will need to
+In order to accomplish this, you will need to configure both your Azure Cloud accou t and Solace PubSub+ Cloud account.
   1. :ref:`Setup the resource group in Azure account and <azuresetup>`
     * :ref:`Create the resource groups needed for new messaging services.<azuresetup>`
     * :ref:`Configure them so Solace App can access them.<azuresetup>`